adamdgit/Spotify-Music-player/README.md

 ## What can the app do?

-Listen to your Spotify playlists or search songs to listen to.

-Modify playlist info such as: name, description, add songs, remove songs and change song order.
+Modify playlist data: name, description, add songs, remove songs and change song order.

 Create new playlists

+Follow/unfollow playlists

+Add/remove albums

-Explore Spotify featured playlists
+Explore Top artists populated by Spotify

-Search for new songs
+Search and play tracks, albums and playlists

+## What can't it do?

+- No API endpoints for deleting playlists
+- No searching or playing podcasts
+- *repeat context API currently broken on Spotify's end